<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Alexandra Sweny]]></dc:creator>

-<guid isPermaLink="false">https://readquebec.ca/?post_type=project&#038;p=10047</guid>
+<guid isPermaLink="false">https://readquebec.ca/?post_type=project&#038;p=10255</guid>

-<p>The post <a href="https://readquebec.ca/book/for-blood-and-soil/">For Blood and Soil</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>
+<p>The post <a href="https://readquebec.ca/book/trying-unfathomably-hard-to-live-notes-on-the-first-year-of-a-stroke/">Trying Unfathomably Hard to Live: Notes on the First Year of a Stroke</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>

 ]]></description>

-<p>The post <a href="https://readquebec.ca/book/for-blood-and-soil/">For Blood and Soil</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>
+<p>The post <a href="https://readquebec.ca/book/trying-unfathomably-hard-to-live-notes-on-the-first-year-of-a-stroke/">Trying Unfathomably Hard to Live: Notes on the First Year of a Stroke</a> appeared first on <a href="https://readquebec.ca">Read Quebec</a>.</p>

 ]]></content:encoded>